Walking the dog? What you need to know in the ACT

 3. Dogs must be on leash on all paved footpaths and cycle paths, including 10 metres on either side of these paths, even when the paths are located in a designated off-leash area.

 The first component of this rule is not new.
-However the additional requirement of a 10 metre buffer was introduced, in the Government’s words, ‘to increase clarity and safety’.
+However the additional requirement of a 10 metre buffer was introduced in 2019, in the Government’s words, ‘to increase clarity and safety’.

 The new component was the primary reason that in 2019 Canberra dog walkers lost off-leash access altogether to a large number of informal parks bisected by paved paths.